turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 We'll share out a few responses with the whole group.

 ### Overview of Team Retros

-  * Setting norms for the discussion (maybe have this take the place of the template?)
-    * "opening" -- revisit Tuckman's; where are we in the group dynamic cycle?
-    * process ("body")
-    * next steps ("closing")

-  * What went well?
-Appreciation feedback!
-Be specific!
-  * What needs improvement?
-Coaching; About actions and outcomes, not specific people
-  * What are the next steps?
 Agile is all about continuous improvement, and retros are an important part of that process.

 #### What is a Retrospective?